joel-bentley/pinterest-clone/README.md

 ---

-To use, first run script in .env and then create virtual environment in project folder.
+To use, first check variables in and run script in .env file.
+Then create virtual environment in project folder.

-Then...
+Create PostgreSQL database with name and location you provided in .env file.

+Create Twitter app and set TWITTER_KEY and TWITTER_SECRET environmental variables.

+You should also set SECRET_KEY environmental variable to random string.

+To install dependencies type:  pip install -r requirements.txt

+Then, to start Flask server type:  python app.py